yongzx/yongzx/content/post/post-drive-X-into-BERT/index.md

 The term "word sense" is a fancy term for a word meaning.
 Some words only have one word sense and some have multiple.
 For example, in [Figure 1](#figure-the-word-kick-has-different-word-senses-depending-on-the-sentence-context), the word "kick" has two word senses: it can refer to the action of striking with the foot or the abstract concept of giving up a habit.

 Levine et al. (2020) used the word senses &mdash; more specifically, supersenses &mdash; defined by WordNet.
 WordNet supersenses refer to coarse groupings of senses.
-For example, the supersense $\ntext{Religion}$ covers word senses (e.g., mosque and monastery) related to religious purposes.
+For example, the supersense $\text{Religion}$ covers word senses (e.g., mosque and monastery) related to religious purposes.

 ## SenseBERT